 According to the American Planning Association, the best neighborhood not just in Oakland, but the entire country, is the Uptown area.
 As the “arts and entertainment of Oakland”, Uptown will ensure you always have plenty to do.
 Plenty of transportation options are available as well, making it easy to get elsewhere.
 Best of all, the residents here are extremely dedicated to keeping their neighborhood a great place to live.

 Finding the right neighborhood is essential to moving to Oakland.
-To help make that move as easy as possible, let Brute Box help with the best moving products available for rent.
+To help make that move as easy as possible, let Boxbee help with the best moving products available for rent.